Eight Writers for Eight Months

 WHO SHOULD APPLY?
 WORKSHOP 8 is ideal for anyone who is commited to working on a single project.
 It is open to all writers, including former Atheneum Fellows, CNF Studio veterans, post-MFA writers, as well as current and former Workshop 8 participants.

-APPLICATION PROCESS: Applications include 25 pages of writing plus a 200-word written statement about your writing and publishing goals during your Workshop 8 participation.
-Applications are due November 7.
+APPLICATION PROCESS: Applications include 25 pages of writing plus a 200-word written statement about your writing and publishing goals during your WORKSHOP 8 participation.